gohugoio/hugo/docs/content/functions/urlizeSegment.md

 ---
-title: urlize
+title: urlizeSegment
-# linktitle: urlize
+# linktitle: urlizeSegment
-description: Takes a string, sanitizes it for usage in URLs, and converts spaces to hyphens.
+description: Takes a string, sanitizes it for usage in URLs, and converts spaces, slashes, and pound signs to hyphens.
-date: 2017-02-01
+date: 2017-10-21
-publishdate: 2017-02-01
+publishdate: 2017-10-21
-lastmod: 2017-02-01
+lastmod: 2017-10-21
 categories: [functions]
 menu:
   docs:
     parent: "functions"
 keywords: [urls,strings]
 godocref:
-signature: ["urlize INPUT"]
+signature: ["urlizeSegment INPUT"]
 hugoversion:
 deprecated: false
 workson: []
-relatedfuncs: [urlizeSegment]
+relatedfuncs: [urlize]
 ---

 The following examples pull from a content file with the following front matter: